rtoy/f2cl/src/NOTES.md

 Jan 4, 2006
 -----------
-o Add some support for parsing logical operations that have spaces around the dots and the operation, like ".
+* Add some support for parsing logical operations that have spaces around the dots and the operation, like ".
 AND   ."

-o We were not correctly processing initialization of string arrays in data statements.
+* We were not correctly processing initialization of string arrays in data statements.
 This was noted in Bug 1396221 "f2cl fails on TOMS-717 translation".
 I think this is fixed now.